peter/learning/algorithms/courses/algorithms-stanford/week3.md

 ## Quicksort: Partitioning around a Pivot

 The pivot element winds up in the right position.
 Then you recurse on the left side and on the right side.

+## Mathematical Analaysis of Randomized Quick Sort

+We need probability theory now that we are dealing with randomness.

+* Sample Spaces (all the things that can happen)
+* Random Variables (functions on sample spaces)
+* Expectations - averages of random variables
+* Linearity of expectation

+We need to prove O(nlog(n)) for random pivot choice.
+Worst case of quicksort in general is O(n^2).

+Fix input array A of length n.
+Sample space: all possible outcomes/choices/sequences in quicksort
+Comparsions: comparisons between numbers C(sigma)

+## Probability Review